-Like other Cyprinid fish, the Tinfoil Barbs are egg layers that scatter their eggs rather than having a specific breeding site..
+Like other Cyprinid fish, Tinfoil Barbs are egg layers that scatter their eggs rather than using a specific breeding site.
 The female will release thousands of eggs, but the parents may eat the eggs and do not care for the young.

-This fish is not known to have been bred in the home aquarium, but they have been bred commercially and a variety of strains have been developed.
-They are aquacultured as food fish in their native countries, as well as having been spawned with the use of hormones in aquaculture projects in Hawaii.
+This fish is not known to have been bred in the home aquarium, but they have been bred commercially, and a variety of strains have been developed.
+They are aquacultured as food fish in their native countries and have been spawned with the use of hormones in aquaculture projects in Hawaii.

-Tinfoil Barbs are very hardy so disease is not usually a problem in a well maintained aquarium.
-That being said there is no guarantee that you won't have to deal with health problems or disease.
-Anything you add to your tank can also bring disease.
+Tinfoil Barbs are very hardy, so disease is not usually a problem in a well-maintained aquarium.
+That being said, there is no guarantee that you won't have to deal with health problems or disease.
+Anything you add to your tank can introduce disease.
 Not only other fish but plants, substrate, and decorations can harbor bacteria.
-Take great care and make sure to properly clean or quarantine anything that you add to an established tank so not to upset the balance.
+Take great care and make sure to properly clean or quarantine anything that you add to an established tank so as not to upset the balance.

 The Tinfoil Barb is readily available both in stores and online.
-They are moderately inexpensive though prices vary depending on size.
-This species is often mixed in with its smaller cousin, the Red-tail Tinfoil Barb and as adults they are much larger, so be sure you know which species your are purchasing.
+They are moderately inexpensive, though prices vary depending on size.
+This species is often mixed in with its smaller cousin, the Red-tail Tinfoil Barb, but as adults, they are much larger.
+Be sure you know which species you are purchasing.